 Defining UI Test Automation

-UI testing can be defined as the process of verifying an app’s user interface not only behaves as intended but also empowers users to get their tasks done efficiently.
+UI testing, in turn, can be defined as “the process of verifying that an app’s UI not only behaves as intended but also empowers users to make the most out of it.”
 Through UI testing, we can, among other things:

-- visually check an app’s UI isn’t jarring or unintuitive;
+- verify that the app’s UI isn’t jarring or unintuitive;

-- examine whether input from users is handled correctly, including if there is validation against invalid input;
+- check whether input from the users is handled correctly, including if there is validation against invalid input;

-- ensure that there are no spelling mistakes, capitalization inconsistencies, or even debugging messages that made it to production;
+- ensure that there are no spelling mistakes, capitalization inconsistencies, or even debugging messages that made it to production somehow;

-- review for readability/legibility problems, including font size and colors.
+- check against readability/legibility problems, including font size and colors.

-More interesting than UI testing’s definition, though, is the discussion around whether you should perform UI testing or not, how it fits into a modern QA strategy, and whether to automate it or not.
+More interesting than UI testing’s definition, though, is the controversy around whether you should perform it or not, how it fits into a modern QA strategy, and whether to automate it or not.
 That’s what we’re going to see next.

 Why Perform UI Testing?